Abandoned & Little-Known Airfields:

 I couldn't tell in my brief visit if the building itself was still in use."

-Giacinta Koontz is the Director of an organization named the Red Butte Aerodrome Preservation Project.
+Giacinta Koontz is the Director of the Red Butte Aerodrome Preservation Project.

 She has been preparing a nomination to place Red Butte on the National Register of Historic Places.